-The Executive Director of the Latin American Montessori Bilingual Public Charter School serves as a board trustee of the District of Columbia International School.
-Total federal funds of \$71,799 and \$3,201 for the years ended June 30, 2015 and 2014 were passed through to the District of Columbia International School.
+The Executive Director of the Latin American Montessori Bilingual Public Charter School served as a board trustee of the District of Columbia International School.
+Total federal funds of \$75,000 and \$71,799 for the years ended June 30, 2016 and 2015, respectively, were passed through to the District of Columbia International School.